MarcusWolschon/osmeditor4android/documentation/docs/help/en/Introduction.md

 Simply touch the screen where you want to add further nodes of the way.
 To finish, touch the final node twice.
 If the final node is  located on a way or node, the segment will be connected to the way or node automatically.

-You can also use a menu item: See (Creating new objects)[../en/Creating new objects.md] for more information.
+You can also use a menu item: See [Creating new objects](../en/Creating new objects.md) for more information.

 #### Improving Way Geometry